justinlecorre/Cohort-Analysis/README.md

 ### Seasonal Trend

 When looking across all the cohorts, it appears that customer retention occured the most during November.
+This is evident as reading the chart diagonally allows you to compare how all the cohorts behaved in a specific month.

+![image](https://github.com/justinlecorre/Cohort-Analysis/assets/137729013/f293037d-11a3-47bd-b91d-5c9806e2ff02)

-- For instance, 50% of the 2010-12-01 cohort returned in November.
+- For instance, 50% of the 2010-12-01 cohort returned 11 months after their first purchase which happens to be in November.
 - Among the 2011-06-01 cohort, 17% returned after 1 month but later increased to 33% after 5 months which falls on November.

-![image](https://github.com/justinlecorre/Cohort-Analysis/assets/137729013/f293037d-11a3-47bd-b91d-5c9806e2ff02)

-This is evident as reading the chart diagonally allows you to compare how all the cohorts behaved in a specific month.
 - As such, when looking at the highlighted area, retention occurred the most during November for most cohorts.
 - An increase in retention during this period can potentially be associated with events such as Black Friday and the Christmas season.